 Streamlined data quality and control

-Unlike their human counterparts, RPA software robots are able to consistently execute processes and identify process bottlenecks for optimisation.
-This means that automated tasks in the front office and back office will run more smoothly and accurately — and with substantially mitigated compliance risk.
-Giving retailers a greater degree of oversight and control over their own operations, the bots’ actions are also saved into a central log where they can easily accessed for internal monitoring and external audits.
+Unlike their human counterparts, RPA software robots are able to consistently execute processes and identify process bottlenecks for optimization.
+This means that automated tasks in the front office and back office will run more smoothly and accurately—and with substantially mitigated compliance risk.
+All of which gives retailers a greater degree of oversight and control over their own operations, the bots’ actions are also saved into a central log where they can easily accessed for internal monitoring and external audits.

-When considering the front office, call center automation and chatbots are some of the first applications that come to find.
+When considering the front office, contact center automation and chatbots are some of the first applications that come to find.
 And RPA can contribute even more to the shop floor.
-By synchronizing databases and building bridges between HR, sales, and payroll, the technology platform can be leveraged to maintain constant communication with employees.
+By synchronizing databases and building bridges between human resources (HR), sales, and payroll, the technology platform can be leveraged to maintain constant communication with employees.
 RPA’s data entry and analysis competencies also make lighter work of trade promotions and store-specific planning.

 The next step in retail automation